Ixchiq - referral

 • Tell your healthcare professional if your general health or another medical condition worsens soon after vaccination.

-• Ixchiq is effective at triggering the production of antibodies against the chikungunya virus which may be of particular benefit for older people who are at increased risk of severe chikungunya disease.
+• Ixchiq makes the body produce antibodies against the chikungunya virus, which may be of particular benefit for older people who are at increased risk of complications from chikungunya disease.

-• Before you receive Ixchiq, your healthcare professional will consider your risk of acquiring chikungunya infection and carefully weigh the benefits and risks for you if you take the vaccine.
+• Before you receive Ixchiq, your healthcare professional will consider your risk of acquiring chikungunya infection and carefully weigh the benefits and risks of vaccination.

 • If you have any questions about taking the vaccine, speak to your healthcare professional.